-If simple moving averages are your game as a crypto-trader, it's time to take it to the next level.
+If simple moving averages (SMAs) are your game as a crypto-trader, it's time to take it to the next level.
 In this piece, we will look at a strategy utilized by the moving-average elite – the "crossover".

-By now you should have learned how moving averages function, their specific purpose and the strategy used to determine if the trend is actually at an end or about to make a reversal.
+By now you know how moving averages function, their specific purpose and the strategy used to determine if the trend is actually at an end or about to make a reversal.
 If not, then you should take some more time to study, getting to know the various ins and outs of SMA's on different time frames.

 Moving on, the SMAs we discussed previously tend to move in relation to a set of data over a specified period of time, plotting a line on the chart that illustrates whether or not a trend is bearish or bullish – as well as the momentum behind certain price moves.

 A moving average crossover occurs when two or more moving averages cross paths, confirming a shift in the market trend.
 They happen when large shifts in price action become manifest, pushing the lines up or down and, thus, causing them to cross.

 You can see these events in action through the image below:

 In the example, there are two simple moving averages (SMA's) "crossing over" on multiple occasions, whereby the faster SMA (21-period) passed over or under the slower one (55-period), thus confirming a bullish or bearish signal.